 You are most likely to come across the MMAT in roles where successful employees need to have the right speed of thought and ability to think and react quickly to a fast-paced environment.

 You will not normally be able to retake the McQuaig Mental Agility Test (MMAT) as part of the same recruitment process if you fail on the first try, but you might be able to reapply for the position at a later date.

 If the recruitment team allows it, you would then be able to retake the MMAT.

-Practice tests and preparation bundles for the MMAT are available on JobTestPrep, which is a great resource for success.
+Practice McQuaig Mental Agility tests with answers and preparation bundles are available on JobTestPrep, which is a great resource for success.